techfromsage/advanced-mis/topics/timeseries.md

 1. `f_event_timeseries_1hr`
     - where the event counts and sums are per hour
 1. `f_event_timeseries_24hr`
-    - where the event counts and sums are per day.
+    - where the event counts and sums are per day
     - up to 36 months historical data
 1. `f_event_timeseries_24hr_last_3_months`
     - where the event counts and sums are per day